 - oils used at home or in the workplace, including WD-40, paints, and lubricants

-- glycerin and other oil-based substances found in e-cigarettes
+- oil-based substances found in e-cigarettes

 Endogenous lipoid pneumonia

 The cause of endogenous lipoid pneumonia is less clear.
-It often occurs when an airway is blocked, often by a cancerous lung tumor.
+It often occurs when an airway is blocked, often by a lung tumor.
 Blockages can cause cells to break down and become inflamed, which results in a buildup of debris.
 This debris might include cholesterol, a fat that’s difficult to break down.
 As cholesterol accumulates, it can trigger inflammation.

 The condition can also be brought on by the long-term inhalation of dust and other irritating substances, certain infections, and genetic problems with breaking down fats.

 Certain risk factors can increase your likelihood of developing lipoid pneumonia.
 These vary according to the type of lipoid pneumonia.